 Cream cheese icing can add a lot of flavor to baked goods, but it also adds a significant amount of calories.
 If you are dieting, you should check the nutrition facts carefully to decide whether to include cream cheese icing in your diet.

-Cream cheese icing is high in fat, with 5 g per 2 tbsp. serving, according to MyFitnessPal.
-The website explains that 2 g of this fat comes from saturated fat.
-The American Heart Association suggests limiting daily saturated fat intake to 16 g.
+Cream cheese icing has three grams of fat per two tablespoon serving, according to MyPlate, including one gram of saturated fat.
+The American Heart Association suggests limiting daily saturated fat intake to 16 grams.

 Cream cheese icing is also rich in carbohydrates.
-According to MyFitnessPal, 2 tbsp. of this icing provides 24 g of carbohydrates, with 22 g of sugar.
+According to MyPlate, two tablespoons of this icing provides 27 grams of carbohydrates, with 25 grams of sugar.

 Protein is a vital nutrient that helps build your muscles and the structure of other bodily tissues.
-MyFitnessPal notes that cream cheese icing does not contain any protein, however.
+MyPlate notes that cream cheese icing does not contain any protein, whatsoever.